-In this post, I am going to discuss fundamentals of Insurance domain.
+In this post, we are going to discuss the fundamentals of the Insurance domain.
 This article will help you in understanding the basics of insurance terms, concepts, and types of insurance.
 The article will provide you the basic Insurance domain knowledge.

 Fundamentals of Insurance Domain